Serving

 Yes

-An intensely flavorful fish dish, and quite delicious!
-It's suitable as an appetizer, a side or as a main dish with rice, depending how much liquid you use in the sauce (see Note-3).
+An intensely flavorful and delicious fish dish, suitable as an appetizer, a side or as a main dish with rice, depending how much liquid you use in the sauce (see Note-3).
 This recipe is flavorful enough to serve cold.

 1